 Full information is available on the Graduate School of Arts and Sciences website.
-Applications to the Graduate School of Arts and Sciences use an electronic application, which is the preferred method.
-You will be able to upload a resumé and personal statement through this application, as well as notify your recommenders to submit their reference letters online.
+Applications to the Graduate School of Arts and Sciences use an electronic application, to which you will be able to upload a resumé and personal statement, as well as notify your recommenders to submit their reference letters online.

 - An online application;

 - An application fee (please click here for more information);